jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 Want to see what this process might have looked like in 1984?
 See [this article in *Compute!
 Gazette* issue 13](https://archive.org/stream/1984-07-computegazette/Compute_Gazette_Issue_13_1984_Jul#page/n85/mode/2up) on page 83.

+*Above: a "Nine Patch" pattern quilt by Barabara Yoder, 1920*

 ###STRETCH GOALS
 Try adding these elements to your quilt:

 * Can you add a decorative border around your quilt?
 * Can you add an option to your functions to change the colors within the block?
-(Hint: you could pass colors as arguments using the `color` variable type)
+(Hint: you could pass colors as arguments using the `color` variable type.)
 * Can you nest functions to generate larger blocks, which get repeated across the quilt, perhaps even rotated?
 * Add ["quilting"](https://en.wikipedia.org/wiki/Quilting) to your finished image (quilting is decorative stitching that is over the top of the pieced pattern)

 ###RESOURCES
 * The [graph paper](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Resources/QuiltGraphPaper.pdf) we used in class – print more if you need it for planning your project
 * Barbara Brackman's [*Encyclopedia of Pieced Quilt Patterns*](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Readings/Week02/EncyclopediaOfPiecedQuiltPatterns_BarbaraBrackman.pdf) includes over 1000 different quilt patterns
-* The University of Nebraska–Lincoln's amazing [International Quilt Study Center](http://www.quiltstudy.org) and Museum includes an excellent [online collection](http://www.quiltstudy.org/collections/search.html) you can browse
+* The University of Nebraska–Lincoln's amazing [International Quilt Study Center](http://www.quiltstudy.org) and Museum includes an excellent [online collection](http://www.quiltstudy.org/collections/search.html) you can browse (searching by country is especially helpful)
 * A wonderful video documenting the Met Museum's [re-created Moroccan courtyard](https://www.youtube.com/watch?v=Og6cTlwBTrk) (which you can go see IRL, too!)
 * Read more about [Girih tiles](https://en.wikipedia.org/wiki/Girih_tiles), used in Islamic architecture
 * And if you want to get mathier, read about [aperiodic tiling](https://en.wikipedia.org/wiki/Aperiodic_tiling), [Penrose tiles](https://en.wikipedia.org/wiki/Penrose_tiling), and [aperiodic sets of tiles](https://en.wikipedia.org/wiki/List_of_aperiodic_sets_of_tiles)